 Navigate to an object type you want to link, then select Create new link type from within the link type graph on the object type’s Overview page.

-In the first step of the Create a new link type dialog, you will be prompted to select the relationship type for the link.
+In the first step of the Create a new link type dialog, select the relationship type for the link.

 Choose the relationship type for defining links between your two objects: